bobby-valenzuela/RepoSync/README.md

 <br />

 ### Usage
-Ideally you would place the script in `/usr/local/bin` this way you can having to call with script with the preceding `./`
+Ideally you would place the script in `/usr/local/bin` this way you can avoid having to call with script with the preceding `./`

 <br />